Open Accessibility Menu

 Hide

-Stroke Prevention & Risk Factors
+Stroke Prevention and Risk Factors

 Up to 80% of strokes can be prevented.
 There are risk factors that are beyond your control that can increase your risk for stroke such as age, sex, and ethnicity.
 But there are many risk factors that can be changed such as high blood pressure, smoking, drinking too much alcohol, lack of exercise, high cholesterol levels, diabetes, physical activity, and obesity.